 You’ve likely been checking for reservations for weeks at this point, so you’d obviously want to guarantee your Be Our Guest experience is as magical and perfect as possible, right?!

-With three different rooms it’s pretty important to try and pick the room that you’ll feel the most comfortable in, and won’t ruin your overall experience.
-The food and overall experience is the same regardless of where you sit but each room has its pros and cons.
+With three different rooms, it’s pretty important to try and pick the room that you’ll feel the most comfortable in, and that won’t ruin your overall experience.
+The food and overall experience are the same regardless of where you sit but each room has its pros and cons.

 For instance, the flashy Grand Ballroom is breathtaking, but the cavernous space can also be QUITE loud!
 To the point where you might have a hard time hearing your server, especially through a face mask.
 Plus, a LOT of guests are here specifically to snag pictures of the ballroom.
 Depending on where you’re seated (ahem, by the snowy windows, especially!), you might have guests meandering around you taking photos while you dine.

 Then there’s the West Wing, which is cool and all, but can be somewhat frightening in all its darkness and flashing lightning (young children might get spooked by this).
 Not to mention it’s annoyingly difficult to get a good photo!
 The Enchanted Rose is in this room though, which is really neat to see.
 But again, if you get a table next to it, you’ll have a lot of foot traffic snapping pics.